 Landlords must use special rules for changing rents and terms in regulated tenancies.
 In most cases they are private tenancies which began before the 15th of January 1989.

-MAKING REPAIRS: A rented property in disrepair needs repairing and maintaining.
-The landlord and tenant have responsibilities and obligations for making repairs.
+A rented property in disrepair needs repairing and maintaining.
+Landlords and tenants have responsibilities and obligations for making repairs.